Want to spend an evening inside the Tower of London watching an ancient ceremony?

 Book tickets now because right now the waiting list is really short, whereas normally it’s about a year-long wait to attend.

 You can request up to six tickets, so find some friends and have an evening of it.
-Tickets are free, with a £10 fee to cover the booking administration costs.
+Tickets cost £5 per person.